OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Controls:
 * See General controls, in particular section 1.4 *Controls to limit effects of unwanted model behaviour* as those are the last defense
-* Input validation by removing malicious instructions - although with limited effectiveness.
+* PROMPTINPUTVALIDATION.
+Input validation by removing malicious instructions - although with limited effectiveness.
 The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands
-* Input segregation - there are developments that allow marking user input in prompts, reducing, but not removing the risk of prompt injection (e.g. ChatML for OpenAI API calls)
+* INPUTSEGREGATION.
+There are developments that allow marking user input in prompts, reducing, but not removing the risk of prompt injection (e.g. ChatML for OpenAI API calls)

 References:
 * [Simon Willison's article](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/)